 Linux sha384sum command

-The sha384sum command computes and checks a SHA384 message digest.
+The sha384sum command computes and checks a SHA384 encrypted message digest.

-Print or check SHA384 (384-bit) checksums.
-With no FILE, or when FILE is -, read standard input.
+The sha384sum command displays or checks SHA384 (384-bit) checksums.
+With no FILE, or when FILE is - (a dash), the message digest is read from standard input.

 sha384sum [OPTION]...
 [FILE]...